leandro-3rne/handmatrix-gesture-recognition/README.md

 * **`00_Datasets/raw_data.zip`**: Contains the original grayscale images captured with the C++ Data Collector.
 * **`00_Datasets/augmented_data.zip`**: Contains the fully processed, rotated, and noisy images ready for CNN training.

+(Make sure to unzip the files first tho)

 ---

 ## 🛠 Dependencies